douglaswaights/k8sStuff/README.md

 (This uses weave networking on azure)

-Create the infrastructure using the pulumi script in azure
+Create the infrastructure using the Pulumi script in azure

 Update ssh keys on the nodes